What is in this leaflet

 - medicines used to treat high blood pressure as well as a variety of heart and kidney conditions such as captopril, enalapril, lisinopril, fosinopril, perindopril, quinapril, ramipril, trandolapril, valsartan, telmisartan, irbesartan, candesartan, eprosartan, losartan, dofetilide and olmesartan.

-These medicines may be affected by Resprim or may affect how well it works.
+These medicines may be affected by RESPRIM or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.
+Your doctor will advise you.

 Use in very young children